 Eight large walls of the cave are reproduced in this space where visitors are free to circulate.
-All the cave’s major works are represented: “Two Crossed Bison”, “The Great Black Cow”, “The Panel of the Imprint”, “The Apse”, “The Shaft Scene”, “The Axial Gallery”, “The Upside-Down Horse” and “The Hall of the Bulls”.
-In enhanced reality, visitors find information on the various representations, techniques and interpretations.
+All the cave’s major workshop are represented: “Two Crossed Bison”, “The Great Black Cow”, “The Panel of the Imprint”, “The Apse”, “The Shaft Scene”, “The Axial Gallery”, “The Upside-Down Horse” and “The Hall of the Bulls”.
+With the help of virtual reality, visitors can find information on the various representations, techniques and interpretations.

 In this immense hall, four different displays are on offer :

 The model : discover the cave in a completely original way with virtual reality!
 Using the tour companion, visitors can scan the surface of this model to see the works located at various points inside the cave.